The SELT survey was paused in Semester 1, Autumn and Winter 2020.

 Information about Wellbeing and Remote Education surveys (SWiRL, WHiRRL and TWiRL) can be found here.

 Frequently Asked Questions (Academics)

-- Course conveners will be emailed a survey request link for each of their courses.
-The request is made through an easy-to-use eForm, allowing the convener to select the lecturers and tutors for whom they wish to create teaching evaluations.
-Conveners can also choose to only request a course evaluation.
+Course convenors will be emailed a survey request link for each of their courses.
+The request is made through an easy-to-use eForm, allowing the convenor to select all the teachers who contributed to the course.

 - After you receive your SELT request eForm, the best time to submit it is after you believe enrolment numbers are generally stable.
 In other words, when you think most/all of the expected number of students have enrolled.
 This is because the survey recipient list is generated when the eForm is submitted.
 Waiting until most/all of the students have enrolled in the course ensures that as many students as possible have the opportunity to provide feedback.

 - Your request should also be submitted at least five working days before the survey start date (if possible), allowing enough time for processing by the Evaluations team.
 For example: if your course starts on the 4 Feb, your students generally enrol the week before and you would like the survey to be deployed to students on the 22 Feb, then you should submit the eForm sometime between the 4-15 of Feb.